Skip to main content

 Moments later, the tornado struck.

 He described hearing the house collapsing around him as parts of the structure fell inward.
-When the storm passed, he realized the roof and upper portions of his home had been destroyed.
+When the storm passed, he realised the roof and upper portions of his home had been destroyed.

 “The next thing I know, my kitchen is falling in on me,” Wehrle said in an interview.